OpenUniversity/lookingGlass/README.md

 <a name="lookingglass-restful-api"></a>
 # lookingGlass RESTful API
-should response to GET requests with JSON objects provided in PUT requests to the same location.
+should respond to GET requests with JSON objects provided in PUT requests to the same location.

 ```js
 var URL = 'http://localhost:47837/foo/bar';